 Not so with Spring Brook Farm.
 Their Tarentaise, made in Reading, Vermont from raw Jersey cow’s milk, has much in common with the classic mountain cheeses like Gruyère and Comté.
 It's a semi-hard, brine-washed cheese that’s aged for about a year.
 Its mouthfeel is creamy in spite of it being a hard cheese.
 The mountain cheese flavors of hazelnut and fruit are there too.
 In fact it holds its own against Europe’s Alpine heavyweights and can be used in similar ways: melting over vegetables, in omelets, or straight up with a few other top flight choices on a cheese board.

-The current wheel we're cutting into was made in November 2013.
+The current wheel we're cutting into was made in May 2015.
+It really pleasant—smooth and rich with long lasting flavor.